The Sword of Reckoning: Chapter 1 Sneak Peek

 “What was all the screaming about?”

 I screamed?
 “Nothing.
 Bad dream.”
-Tamping down tense nerves, she leaned over the sink, folded one hand to sip some water and remove morning breath before relieving him of one cup.
+Tamping down tense nerves, she leaned over the sink, cupped one hand under the faucet to sip some water and remove morning breath before relieving him of one cup.
 “Thanks.”
-Niceties out of the way, it was time to cut straight to the chase.
-“Now, what’s so important you had to wake me on my day off?”

 “Bill called.
 He confirmed that the head wasn’t detached with any blade or cutting instrument.
 From his guess, like mine, it looked to have been ripped apart.”